E. J. Rowland: Professional career

 Rowland began his professional career in the D-League with the Florida Flame.
 After seeing little action off the bench for the team, he spent the 2005–06 season with Barons LMT in Latvia.
-He then spent the 2006–07 season in Australia before landing with Artland Dragons of the Basketball Bundesliga in 2007.
+He then spent the 2006–07 season in the Australian NBL with the Sydney Kings but got released midseason.
+He then finished the season with the Townsville Crocodiles who eventually met Sydney in the Quarterfinals but lost 122–89.
+After he landing with Artland Dragons of the Basketball Bundesliga in 2007.
 In 2008–09, he averaged 13.6 points and 3.4 assists per game for Telekom Baskets Bonn.
 He helped the team to the finals of the Bundesliga for the second consecutive season.
 In July 2011 he signed a two-year deal with Unicaja Málaga in Spain.
 After unsuccessful season for himself and team, Unicaja decided to go another direction and loaned Rowland to Latvian champions VEF Rīga.

 In Latvia E.J. had a break-out year leading his team to a great season, while Rowland got multiple individual awards.
 After such season Rowland moved to Turkey, signing lucrative deal with Banvit.

 On January 7, 2015, in a EuroCup away game against Budućnost Podgorica, he was involved in an on-court incident.
 With two minutes of game time remaining, a hooligan ran onto the court, in order to hit Sammy Mejía of Banvit, after which Rowland punched the hooligan fan in retaliation.
 After the brawl, the referees ejected him from the court.
 He was fined by Euroleague Basketball (which organizes the EuroCup) for taking part in the incident, with a 30,000 euros fine.

 On August 12, 2015, Rowland signed a one-year deal with the Israeli club Hapoel Jerusalem.

 On August 23, 2016, Rowland signed with Russian club Khimki for the 2016–17 season.

 On July 17, 2017, Rowland signed with Turkish club Eskişehir Basket for the 2017–18 season.

 On February 1, 2019, he has signed with Montakit Fuenlabrada of Spanish Liga ACB.

 On March 1, 2021, Rowland signed with Chemidor B.C. of the Iranian Basketball Super League.

 On October 17, 2022, he has signed with GTK Gliwice of the Polish Basketball League (PLK).